DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 > create an **IAM role in the Production account** that allows developers from the **Development account** to assume it.
 This uses **cross-account access**, which is a secure and flexible method for granting access between accounts.

-#### Question #871

-A company wants to restrict access to the content of its web application.
-The company needs to protect the content by **using authorization techniques that are available on AWS**.
-The company also wants to implement a **serverless architecture for authorization and authentication that has low login latency**.
-The solution must integrate with the web application and serve web content **globally**.
-The application currently has a small user base, but the company expects the application's user base to increase.
-Which solution will meet these requirements?

-- ##### A. Configure Amazon Cognito for authentication.
-Implement Lambda@Edge for authorization.
-Configure Amazon CloudFront to serve the web application globally.

-- B. Configure AWS Directory Service for Microsoft Active Directory for authentication.
-Implement AWS Lambda for authorization.
-Use an Application Load Balancer to serve the web application globally.

-- C. Configure Amazon Cognito for authentication.
-Implement AWS Lambda for authorization.
-Use Amazon S3 Transfer Acceleration to serve the web application globally.

-- D. Configure AWS Directory Service for Microsoft Active Directory for authentication.
-Implement Lambda@Edge for authorization.
-Use AWS Elastic Beanstalk to serve the web application globally.

->**Amazon Cognito** is a fully managed service for authentication and user management.
-It supports user sign-up, sign-in, and access control, making it ideal for securely managing user authentication for your web application.
-It also scales automatically, handling both small and large user bases, which makes it a great choice for growing applications.
 >
->**Lambda@Edge** allows you to run Lambda functions in AWS locations globally in response to CloudFront requests.
-It helps with **authorization** at the edge, ensuring that requests are authorized before they reach your web application.
-This helps reduce latency, as the authorization logic is executed closer to the user.
->
->**Amazon CloudFront** is a global content delivery network (CDN) that can serve the web application globally with low latency.
-By configuring CloudFront, you ensure that the content is served quickly to users around the world, integrating well with Lambda@Edge for seamless global authorization and authentication.

 #### Question #872